 Welcome to Niko Loening's site

 I'm an associate professor in the chemistry department at Lewis & Clark College.
-This spring I'm teaching Chem 114 (The Origin of Life in the Universe), Chem 336 (Biochemistry Laboratory), and Chem 355 (Experimental Methods in the Physical Sciences).
+This fall I'm teaching several section of Chem 105L (Perspectives in Nutrition Laboratory) and Chem 320 (Physical Chemistry: Statistical Thermodynamics and Quantum Chemistry).
 My research interests lie in the development and application of nuclear magnetic resonance (NMR) spectroscopy.

 Before coming to the college, I worked as a post-doctoral research fellow with Bob Griffin at MIT and before that I was at the University of Cambridge where I worked on my PhD thesis under James Keeler.
 I spent the 2006-2007 academic year on a research sabbatical at the Medical Research Council - Laboratory of Molecular Biology in Cambridge, UK, where I worked on determining protein structures using NMR spectroscopy.
-More recently, I spent the 2010-2011 academic year on a research sabbatical in Berlin, Germany, working at the Leibniz Institute for Molecular Pharmacology.
+More recently, I spent the 2010-2011 academic year on a research sabbatical in Berlin, Germany, working at the Leibniz Institute for Molecular Pharmacology, and Spring 2012 in Australia leading a Lewis & Clark Overseas Program.